diwakarDrs/EDA/SQL_SalesAnalysis/readme.md

-# Exploratory-Data-Analysis
+# Exploratory-Data-Analysis Using SQL
 ![Python 3.7](https://img.shields.io/badge/Python-3.7-brightgreen.svg) ![library](https://img.shields.io/badge/Library-numpy-orange.svg) ![library](https://img.shields.io/badge/Library-pandas-blueviolet.svg) ![library](https://img.shields.io/badge/Library-Sqlite3-9cf.svg)

-## Introduction
+## DataSet
-DataSet considered for analysis is Sales data with 19 CSV file of different fields.
+Company's Sales data with 19 CSV file of different fields are considered for analysis.

-Multiple CSV files are upload into Sqlite server using python code
+These multiple CSV files are upload into Sqlite server using python code.

-From the server, Data is extracted using SQL query for analysis..
+From the server, Data is extracted using SQL query for analysis.

-## By doing EDA we can answer these questions
+## We can answer below questions using EDA

 ### Questions
 - Top 5 cities with max customer orders